sydneysimmons/Self-Attention-Attribution/README.md

 # Self-Attention Attribution: Interpreting Information Interactions Inside Transformer

 ## Overview:
 **Reminder:** What is multi-head self-attention?
-Mechanism within the transformer architecture that learns token dependencies and encodes contextual information from the input
+Mechanism within the transformer architecture that learns token dependencies and encodes contextual information from the input.

 **Problem:** Transformer architecture is like a "black box" when it comes to how multi-head self attention is actually working within the model.
 Prior work on self-attention fails to describe how the model inputs are interacting with attention to derive an output prediction.